bart747/bart747/_posts/2016-03-10-toggle-buttons.md

 of weird CSS is also annoying).

 A common web button has a lot of place for a copy.
-You can write an action premise in a few words on it.
+You can write an action premise in a few words inside it.

 When you're limited only to "on/off" it won't be very descriptive.
 Of course, you can write something more on a side, but it's not how a design